mnmnotmail/website/volunteered.md

 Sound crazy?
 Consider this: Email is now a universal cybercrime portal[^cp].
-Consumers, organizations, governments, and specific individuals are being targeted relentlessly by phishing attacks for the purposes of stealing money and confidential data, or planting malware.
+Consumers, organizations, governments, and specific individuals are being targeted relentlessly by phishing attacks that result in stolen money and confidential data, or planted malware.
 Email technology offers no effective means to stop phishing[^sp], so it's been a runaway success for the attackers, and a disaster for millions of victims.
 Accepting this state of affairs&mdash;now _that's_ crazy.